javarb/notes/sessions/2019/march/Session_28.md

 #### Final keyword

-Always that be possible we have to make attributes `final`.
+Whenever possible we have to make attributes `final`.
 This keyword, means our object, field or property will be assigned (using `=`) exactly once.
 Benefits are thread-safety and potentially allowing compiler optimizations.

 A final variable in Java cannot be reassigned:
 ```java